When the Small Faces Released Their Debut Album

-"The Small Faces, the Who and various other bands came along, all copying what they were hearing from across the Atlantic, but with a different twist," recalled recording engineer Glyn Johns in the Small Faces bio, The Young Mods Forgotten Story.
+"The Small Faces, the Who and various other bands came along, all copying what they were hearing from across the Atlantic, but with a different twist," engineer Glyn Johns said in the Small Faces bio, The Young Mods Forgotten Story.
 The U.K. kids recast blues and soul music from the States in their own mold, which soon evolved into the Mod youth movement.

 "The fashion thing, the hair, the clothes, the whole Mod thing.
 Nobody at the record company got that.
-They didn't understand that side of it," Johns reflected.
+They didn't understand that side of it," Johns added.
 "By the time the first Small Faces LP was done, they had woken up to the fact that there was an enormous amount of money to be made out of this stuff."

 McLagan is thrust into the spotlight on the instrumental rave-up "Own Up Time," which also features a full-volume presentation of Marriott's guitar and a great moment for drummer Kenney Jones.
 And then there's "You Need Love," one of the band's greatest moments.
 It's based on the blues number "You Need Love," which was written by Willie Dixon and originally performed by Muddy Waters.
 The Small Faces use that song as a template, shaping it into something distinctly their own.

 While "You Need Love" was never released as a single, its impact was great on other British musicians.
-A few years later, JImmy Page and Robert Plant borrowed it for Led Zeppelin's "Whole Lotta Love," a mix of Dixon's framework and the Small Faces' phrasings.
+A few years later, Jimmy Page and Robert Plant borrowed it for Led Zeppelin's "Whole Lotta Love," a mix of Dixon's framework and the Small Faces' phrasings.
 (Led Zeppelin later give Dixon a partial writing credit, even though they appropriated just as much from the Small Faces' rewrite.)